 On the morning of 5th June he was taken to Southwick House to record an address by General Montgomery on the eve of the invasion.
 He then went to Southampton docks, seeing the men and equipment loading to leave for France.

 On 22nd June 1944 he arrived in France as part of a BBC War Reporting Team as an Engineer-Correspondent.
 Eventually arriving in Paris towards the end of August, he met some of the maquis who had fought there.
-He was taken to Buchenwald concentration camp near Weimar and also recorded the Nuremberg War Crimes Trials.
+Afterwards he went on to Brussels in time to be see it liberated too.
+He was taken to Buchenwald concentration camp near Weimar and also recorded the Nuremberg War Crimes Trials after the war.

 After the war he returned to Television as the service restarted in 1946 and subsequently worked on the electronic control of lighting at the BBC Television Centre, returning to live in Sunbury.
 In 1956 he became head of technical operations at Lime Green Studios.
 Election as an Associate Member of the British Institute of Radio Engineers followed in 1958.